SeanMythen/pizZazz/mainpage/index.md

   welcoming to people of all nationalities.
 stylist2image: null
 stylist2name: Keith
-stylist2description: i am happy to come on board with Madlayn at Pizzazz.
+stylist2description: I am happy to come on board with Madlayn at Pizzazz.
 I am excited to get back to campus where i first started my career.
 I have been a Cosmetologist since 1995.
 I love doing hair and meeting people from near and far.